Skip to content

 join_table = _phenotype.table.select(["PERSON_ID", "EVENT_DATE"]).distinct()

-# rename event_date to the right_censor_phenotype's name
+# rename event_date to the right_censor_phenotype's name, cast to date

 join_table = join_table.mutate(

-**{_phenotype.name.upper(): join_table.EVENT_DATE}
+**{_phenotype.name.upper(): join_table.EVENT_DATE.cast("date")}

 )